tonycoz/perl-check/README.md

 Check for calls to the given function wrapped by `sv_2mortal()`, when the wrapped function has a flag to mortalize the result.

+* `perl-mortal-newSVsv`

+Check for calls to the given function wrapped by `sv_2mortal()`, when another API does the same *and* mortalizes.

+The newSVsv() check does not produce a fix it (I tried, but it wouldn't replace, I suspect the macros confused clang-tidy.)

 # FixIts

-Currently all the checks provide fixits, and clang-tidy can apply the fixes.
+Most checks provide fixits, and clang-tidy can apply the fixes.